michaelmcandrew/civicrm-buildkit-docker/README.md

 1. Ensure you meet the requirements (`docker` and `git`)
 1. Clone this repository
 2. From the repository root, run `docker-compose up -d` to start the containers defined in the `docker-compose.yml` file
-3. Create a WordPres demo site with `docker-compose exec -u buildkit civicrm civibuild create wp-demo`
+3. Create a WordPress demo site with `docker-compose exec -u buildkit civicrm civibuild create wp-demo`
 4. Navigate to your new CiviCRM development site at <http://dmaster.localhost:7979>

-In order to 'interact' with your codebase with comand line tools such civix etc, you'll need to run a bash shell 'within' the container.
+In order to 'interact' with your codebase with command line tools such civix etc, you'll need to run a bash shell 'within' the container.
 Launch a bash shell in the container with `docker-compose exec -u buildkit civicrm bash`.

 Most issues that people report with CiviCRM buildkit on Docker turn out to be CiviCRM buildkit issues - please consult the [Buildkit documentation](https://docs.civicrm.org/dev/en/latest/tools/buildkit/).